 - Continuation of policy from one administration to the next

 - The Federal Reserve

 - Continual moral slide

 - And so on . . .

-The fact of the matter is that you can only push people so far.
-In many ways, it appears as though the people, as well as the government, are beginning to figure this out.
+The fact is that you can only push people so far.
+In many ways, it appears as though the people and the government are beginning to figure this out.
 Look, there is even a divide in government.
 Notice how some Sheriffs or politicians come out in opposition to certain unconstitutional laws.
 Look at the divide in Washington between the establishment and the noobs.

 I believe that some of those in power see this too.
 Perhaps we can assume this by the very idea that the Department of Homeland Security seems to be gearing up for what some estimates have shown to be a “hot war for twenty years,” and the banks and financial institutions are preparing for what seems to be some kind of financial meltdown.
 Furthermore, there is a “prepping” culture emerging into the mainstream by the citizenry.
 Is this all some major coincidence?

 The possibility of a domestic crisis seems very real.
 But I want you to understand that there are a lot of wheels in motion, and things are probably not as they seem.
 Astroturfing is real.